microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 ## Running multiple times in a single pipeline

-If you want to run the extension multiple times in a single pipeline, you will need to ensure that unique `artifactName` and `outputDir` inputs are specified in your YAML file for each task.
-Artifact names and the output directory must be unique across all tasks in a pipeline.
+If you want to run multiple Accessibility Insights steps in a single pipeline, you will need to ensure that each step uses a unique `outputArtifactName` and `outputDir`.
+Artifact names and output directories must be unique across all steps in a pipeline.

 ## Migrating from version 1 to version 2